RakhithJK/dbeaver-dbeaver-wiki/Oracle.md

 ----|-----|----
 User name| Database user name | SYS
 Password | Database user password |
-Role | Role for connection.<br/>Roles SYSDBA and SYSOPER are need for some administrative operations | Normal Save password | Saves user/password information in local DBeaver configuration | SID
+Role | Role for connection.<br/>Roles SYSDBA and SYSOPER are needed for some administrative operations | Normal Save password | Saves the user/password information in the local DBeaver configuration | SID

 ### OS authentication

-Oracle driver gets user information from current OS user.
+The Oracle driver gets user information from the current OS user.
-You don't need to specify any credentials explicitly.
+You do not need to explicitly specify any credentials.

 ### Oracle Wallet

-More secure way to connect is Oracle Wallet.
-Wallet is a directory with security keys and optionally some other connection information.
+A more secure way to connect is to use the Oracle Wallet.
+Wallet is a directory with security keys and some other optional connection information.
-Usually wallets are distributed as ZIP archives.
-You need to extract ZIP archive to some folder on disk and specify this folder in field `Wallet location`.
+Wallets are usually distributed as ZIP archives.
+You need to extract the ZIP archive to a folder on a disk and specify this folder in the `Wallet location` field.

-Wallet may contain information about database user.
-But this is optional, sometimes you will need to specify user too.
+Wallet may contain information about a database user.
+This, however, is optional.
+You will sometimes need to specify the user too.

-Also wallet may contain TNS configuration.
-If so then you can use TNS connection configuration easily by setting `TNS path` to the same value as `Wallet location`.
+Wallet may also contain a TNS configuration.
+If it does, you can use the TNS connection configuration easily by setting the `TNS path` to the same value as the `Wallet location`.

 Parameter | Description | Example
 ----|-----|----